 Cricket Australia (CA) is the custodian of cricket in Australia with a vision to be this country's favourite sport.
-CA has more than 150 employees across its head office in Jolimont, Melbourne and the Centre of Excellence (COE) in Brisbane, as well as staff based in various locations across Australia.
+CA has more than 200 employees across its head office in Jolimont, Melbourne and the National Cricket Centre in Brisbane, as well as staff based in various locations across Australia

 Cricket Australia is made up of six member associations:

 - Queensland Cricket

 The Australian Capital Territory Cricket Association and the Northern Territory Cricket Association are non-member associations.

 In August 2012, State Associations voted to replace CA’s state-based Board of 14 Directors with a new, nine-person Board with three independent Directors and one each appointed by the six State Associations.

 The resolution was a continuation of the process that started in early 2012 after the review tabled by governance specialists Crawford and Carter recommended Cricket Australia consider a range of changes including moving to a smaller, independent Board.